Chandni-L5/pawsome-strolls/README.md

 -Use of descriptive alt attributes on the images used throughout the site.
 -I have checked the colour scheme used on the page using [WebAIM](https://webaim.org/resources/contrastchecker/) to check the colour contrast.
-![screenshot of colour contrast check](/documentation/contrast%20checker.png) -I have also used the chrome extension [Web Disability Simulator](https://chromewebstore.google.com/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) to also consider the visuals of the page and contrast between the content for users with visual impairments.
+![screenshot of colour contrast check](/documentation/contrast%20checker.png)

+- I have also used the chrome extension [Web Disability Simulator](https://chromewebstore.google.com/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) to also consider the visuals of the page and contrast between the content for users with visual impairments.
 - Added aria-labels to allow screen readers to understand the current pages.
 - Use of a Sans Serif font alternative.
 -Use of the hover function on all buttons across the site and use of a uniform style to make it clear that this is a button.